For more ELYSIUM’S PASSAGE Blog Post links, go to

 You shall know the truth, and the truth shall set you free

 The question caught me off guard.
 ‘No, of course not,’ I said.
 ‘Why would there be?
-Yet, that doesn’t mean I’m going to accept everything you say without first questioning it.
+This doesn’t mean I will accept everything you say without first questioning it.
 What kind of philosopher does that?
 As I’ve said several times, it’s my nature and professional responsibility to be sceptical, so I’m not necessarily going to agree with everything you say until I first prove it to myself.’

 ‘That wasn’t my question,’ he said.
-‘I know you say you were trained to be a sceptic, and that’s as it should remain.
-Yet, I asked whether you have any doubts about your existence here.’
+‘I realise you were trained to be sceptical, and that’s as it should remain.
+But what I asked was whether you have any doubts about your existence here.’

 ‘Yes, I heard you the first time,’ I said.
-‘So, let me restate my response.
-As a professional, I remain wary of what you present, yet I try to remain open to hearing what I don’t understand.
-For example, when teleporting across the sierras, I’m often flummoxed; still, I attempt to interpret this and other such phenomena in ways that don’t clash with what’s logical.
-Yet, that’s not always easy to do here.
+‘So let me restate my response.
+If I’m wary of what you have to say, I try to at least remain open to what you ask.
+Likewise, when teleporting across the sierras, I try to interpret my experiences so they won’t clash with my rational beliefs… even if that’s not always easy.

-‘How am I to reconcile what I believe with what you say about the cosmos, immortality, illusions, materialising and dematerialising, not to mention voices in the air, orbs of light, mind reading and so on?
-All these bizarre events and phenomena are fascinating to consider, yet, it becomes rather unsettling when you find that you are, unwittingly, part of the same weirdness.’
+‘Still, how am I to reconcile my life with what you say about the cosmos, immortality, illusions, materialising, dematerialising, etc., not to mention voices in the air, orbs of light, mind reading and so on?
+All these bizarre phenomena are fascinating to consider, even when it’s unsettling to realise I’ve become, unwittingly, part of the same weirdness.’

 ‘Well, isn’t that grand?’
 Eli asked.
-‘Having all this intrigue included in the price of airfare to Chile.
+‘Imagine having all this intrigue included in the price of airfare to Chile.
 That’s a deal, wouldn’t you say?’

-‘Things may appear odd on the surface,’ Mo said, ‘and yet, perhaps not so odd once you reconcile what you’ve experienced with what you’re coming to understand.
+‘Things may appear odd on the surface,’ Mo said.
+‘Although not so odd once you reconcile what you’ve experienced with what you’ve come to understand.
 You may not realise it, but you’ve been preparing yourself for this adventure for several years now.

 ‘Go ahead,’ I said, ‘by now, you practically own it!’